MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 ### *Required variables*

-For this first section of the work, we use `select_basic_cols()` to subset the data tables, retaining only those variables needed by midfieldr functions.
+For this first section of the work, we (optionally) use `select_basic_cols()` to subset the data tables, retaining only those variables needed by midfieldr functions.

 ``` r
 student <- select_basic_cols(student)